wikimedia/jquery.ime/README.md

 -If you have python installed, run
 -```bash
- python -m SimpleHTTPServer
+ python3 -m http.server
 -```

 Alternatively, many programming languages provide one liner commands to start a simple http static servers.
-You can use [any one of them](https://gist.github.com/willurd/5720255).

-and, you can access examples from
+You can use [any one of them](https://gist.github.com/willurd/5720255) and, you can access examples from

 ```bash
 http://localhost:8000/examples/index.html
 ```

 Alternatively you can use tools like webfsd.
 If you know how to use advanced web servers like Apache or Nginx, you already know how to put the code in a webserver.